eschanet/simplify/README.md

 source simplify/bin/activate
 ```

-### Default installation from pypi
+### Default installation from PyPI

-You can install `simplify` directly from pypi with
+You can install `simplify` directly from PyPI with
 ```console
 python3 -m pip install simplify[contrib]
 ```